Princesse19/My_First_Portfolio/html_basic/README.md

 3.index.html, tweets.html:- Added tweets.html with embedded tweet and links between pages.

 4.index.html, tweets.html:This portfolio website shows my work as a nursery school teacher and my learning journey with HTML and ALX.

+5.index.html:Added table with borders to index.html for learners info and nursery teaching.